duskconductor/basic-git-commands/README.md

 - So it is easier to remember what version of the code we are on in case we need to revert back to it later.

-If you run git status after commiting, you will see all the files have disappeared.
+If you run git status after committing, you will see all the files have disappeared.
 This is because you have delivered them to the .git file.

 You will also see: